 Is Botox® right for me?
 Only patients with chronic migraine are eligible for treatment with Botox®.
 Chronic migraine is defined as headaches occurring on 15 or more days each month, at least half of which have migrainous features.

-In general, all botox injection therapies are done on an out-patient basis.
+In general, all Botox injection therapies are done on an out-patient basis.
 Patients can come after eating (fasting is not necessary).
-It is done without any anaesthesia, in the office setting.
+It is done without any anesthesia, in the office setting.
 The entire procedure is completed in less than 30 minutes and patients are free to return home immediately after the procedure.
 No leave from work is required and they can join work the next day.

-Neurology deptt metro hospital is running dedicated botox clinic for treating disorders like chronic migraine, hemifacial spasm, blepharospasm, post stroke spasticity, cervical dystonia, cerebral palsy & writer cramp.
+Neurology Department Fortis Escorts Hospital is running dedicated Botox clinic for treating disorders like chronic migraine, hemifacial spasm, blepharospasm, post stroke spasticity, cervical dystonia, cerebral palsy & writer cramp.